aubhik-mazumdar/SideProjects/NodeProgressBar/README.md

 The passed object is a function that gets called when the server sends a progress event.
 This function also returns the EventSource.

-Take a look at the example files in this folder.
+Take a look at the example files in this folder for a better explanation.